Sightseeing Information

 In Tromsø, the Sun stays above the horizon at midnight from approx. 17th May, until about 26th July.
 But this requires an unobstructed view toward the north, something not possible from the city of Tromsø.
 Therefore, to view the Midnight Sun from Tromsø you should travel there from 21st May until 21st July.
 Meanwhile, places along the outer coast with an open view toward the north have the Midnight Sun longer, while some closed-in places between the mountains don’t have the Midnight Sun at all.
 By the way.... clouds can also obstruct the Midnight Sun, so there is no guarantee that you will see the Midnight Sun and we recommend that you plan on staying a couple of days more, just to improve the odds.

-One can also drive down from Oslo to Tromsø (Oslo-Trondheim 494 Km., Trondheim-Tromsø 1103 Km.) which take approx 23 hours to drive.
 You can mix and match the various options between train, plane, renting cars and coastal ferries to suit your schedule and budget.
 Remember to book as early as possible to avoid disappointment and steep last minute prices.
 The various sites are:

 Bodoe Inside Arctic Circle